-&lt;sup>11 The port terminals in Antofagasta, Arica, Iquique, San Antonio, San Vicente and Peru are certified under ISO 14001.
+$^{13}$ Chile Logistics Operations and the port terminals in Antofagasta, Iquique, San Antonio, San Vicente and Peru are certified under ISO 14001.
 The following towage services are certified under this standard: Brazil, Canada, Costa Rica, Mexico, Panama and Peru.
-In the future, we hope to certify the operations of the Logistics Division
+In the future, we hope to certify the operations of the Logistics Division.

-The port terminals in Antofagasta, Arica, Iquique, San Antonio, San Vicente, Ecuador, Mexico, Peru and the United States are certified under ISO 9001.
+&lt;sup>14 The port terminals in Antofagasta, Iquique, San Antonio, San Vicente, Ecuador, Mexico, Peru and the United States are certified under ISO 9001.
 The following towage services are certified under this standard: Brazil, Canada, Ecuador, Mexico, Panama and Peru.
 In the future, we hope to certify the operations of the Logistics Division.

-&lt;sup>13 The port terminals in Arica, Iquique and Peru are certified under OHSAS 18001.
-The contract between Logística Chile and ENAP for maintenance and connections in Quintero is also certified under this standard.
+&lt;sup>15 The port terminals in Iquique and Peru are certified under OHSAS 18001.
+The contract between Logistica Chile and ENAP for maintenance and connections in Quintero is also certified under this standard.
 The following towage services are certified under this standard: Brazil, Canada, Mexico, Panama and Peru.

-The port terminal in Peru is certified under ISO 28001.
+&lt;sup>16 The port terminal in Peru is certified under ISO 28001.

-$^{\rm 15}$ $\,$ The port terminals in Ecuador and Peru are certified under the BASC standard.
+&lt;sup>17 The port terminals in Ecuador and Peru are certified under the BASC

-$^{16}$ The port terminals in Arica, Corral, Iquique, Ecuador and Peru are certified under this standard.
+&lt;sup>18 The port terminals in Corral, Iquique, Ecuador and Peru are certified under in ISPS standard.

-$^{\rm 17}$ The port terminal in Peru is certified as an AEO.
+&lt;sup>19 The port terminal in Peru is certified as an AEO.